EVORA-project/evora-ontology/models/docs/fundingProgram.md

 # Slot: funding program (fundingProgram)

 _Identifies the overarching financial framework, research initiative, or support mechanism that enables or contributes to the provision of a product or service.
-The value may correspond to a European funding framework (e.g. Horizon Europe), a specific research initiative (e.g. an EU project), or another public or private funding mechanism_
+The value may correspond to a European funding framework (e.g. Horizon Europe), a specific research initiative (e.g. an EU project), or another public or private funding mechanism._